dr3amy3gg/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4 write a program that prints the alphabet in lowercase, followed by a new line; print all characters except q and e; in main; putchar twice
 5 write a program that prints all single digit numbers of base 10 starting from zero followed by a new line; all in main
 6 write a program that prints all single digit numbers of base 10 from zero, followed by new line; no variables of type char; only use putchar, twice; in main
+7 writ a program that prints lowercase alphabet in reverse, newline; only putchar, twice; in main